-Many of us have been waiting for Google’s developers conference better known as Google I/O Conference 2017.
-After Facebook’s developers conference and it’s amazing and astounding announcements, here comes Google I/O conference.
+Many of us have been waiting for Google’s developer conference better known as Google I/O Conference 2017.
+After Facebook’s developer conference and it’s amazing and astounding announcements, here comes Google I/O conference.

 Google I/O conference is led by CEO Sundar Pichai.
 From being a Vice President of product management to successfully launch of Chrome Browser in 2008, Pichai has been handling things in different Google departments and now he was chosen to become CEO on 10th August 2015.

 Like every year, expecting a few surprises is natural, let’s discuss what was covered on Day 1 of this grand developer’s conference.

 It all started with numbers and achievements done by Google so far.

 Achievements So Far

 CEO Sundar Pichai, proudly announced that Android is being used by 2 million people around the world.
 Google Drive has 800 million users along with that 500 million users used Google Photos to upload their photos.

 Artificial Intelligence was one of the main themes in the conference.
 Google is planning to use AI layer in all its products.
 CEO Sundar Pichai announced a new initiative Google Lens.